bradleytaunt/1mb-club/submit.md

 ![Firefox's network tab showing total website size](/public/images/submit-screenshot.png)

-1. Check your website's *total* size (not transferred!) using Firefox's Network tab (make sure you have `cache` disabled and reload if necessary)
+1. Check your website's *total* size (not transferred!) using Firefox's Network tab.
+  - Make sure you have `cache` disabled and ensure all resources have loaded.
+You might need to scroll the entire page if any assets are loaded in dynamically.
 2. If your site satisfies this requirement, add it to the existing `_data/sites.yml` file (following the same format as other members) and [open a PR](https://codeberg.org/btxx/1mb-club) or [submit a patch via email](https://lists.sr.ht/~bt/1mb-club-devel) (if that's your jam)
 3. I will then review your patch and merge it into master.
 Once merged, your site will be added to the list.